Bethsaida: El-Mesydiah

-El-Mesydiah, also spelled el-Mes‛adīyeh is a third, but generally considered least likely possibility.
+El-Mesydiah, also spelled el-Mes‛adīyeh, is a third candidate, but generally considered the least likely one.
 It is located on the present shoreline, but preliminary excavations, including the use of ground penetrating radar, initially revealed only a small number of ruins dating from before the Byzantine period.
-Some were inclined to favor el-Mes‛adīyeh which stands on an artificial mound about 1.5 mi from the mouth of the River Jordan.
-However, the name is in origin radically different from Bethsaida.
-The substitution of sīn for ṣād is easy, but the insertion of the guttural ‛ain is impossible.
+Gottlieb Schumacher was inclined to favor el-Mes‛adīyeh, which stands on an artificial mound about 1.5 mi east of the mouth of the River Jordan.

 One or two Bethsaidas?

-Many scholars maintain that all the New Testament references to Bethsaida apply to one place, namely, Bethsaida Julias.
+According International Standard Bible Encyclopedia, many scholars maintain that all the New Testament references to Bethsaida apply to one place, namely, Bethsaida Julias.
 The arguments for and against this view may be summarized as follows.

 Galilee ran right round the lake, including most of the level coastland on the east.
 Thus Gamala, on the eastern shore, was within the jurisdiction of Josephus, who commanded in Galilee.
 Judas of Gamala is also called Judas of Galilee.
 If Gamala, far up the slope towering over the eastern shore of the sea, were in Galilee, a fortiori Bethsaida, a town which lay on the very edge of the Jordan, may be described as in Galilee.